Download & Compatibility

 Linux

-Not available in this phase.
-Compatibility and packaging details will be published only when they are meaningful.
+Not available yet.
+Compatibility and packaging details will be published when support is ready.

 Reference